 Silva took me to a German crêperie called LizBät for dinner.
 While we sipped Campari aperitifs, I watched intently as the chef poured batter onto huge spinning hot plates, smoothing as they turned.
 She added hausgemacht tomato sauce and cheese, which would have been satisfying alone, but I chose Crêpe Jürgen that comes also with shredded beef and mushrooms.
 Unlike French crêpes, German crêpes are more of a hearty casserole inside a toasted shell.

 I tried my first locally-brewed Reissdorf Kölsch, which is served in tiny short glasses instead of the heavy steins and tall glasses I’m used to in Bavaria.
-I suppose it inspires one to practice more self control, but in my mind I was knocking them back like Ursula did with those little shrimp.
+I suppose it inspires one to practice more self control, but in my mind I was knocking them back like Ursula did with those little shrimp in The Little Mermaid.

 After dinner we went walking again and found the Klub Berlin, a 1920s/30s-era cocktail bar that was calling my name.